exercism/v3-launch/migration/build-analyzer-and-representer.md

 ## Analyzer

-In Exercism v3, we're introducing a new (optional) tool: the [_analyzer_](https://github.com/exercism/v3-docs/tree/master/anatomy/track-tooling/analyzers).
+In Exercism v3, we are making increased use of our v2 [analyzers](https://github.com/exercism/v3-docs/tree/master/anatomy/track-tooling/analyzers).
 Analyzers automatically assess student's submissions and provide mentor-style commentary.
 They can be used to catch common mistakes and/or do complex solution analysis that can't easily be done directly in a test suite.

+In V2, analyzer comments were given to a mentor to pass to a student.
+In V3, the analyzers will normally output directly to students, although we have added an extra key to output suggestions to mentors.
+If your track already has an analyzer, the only requisite change is updating the outputted copy to be student-facing.

 Whenever a solution is submitted, a Docker container is created of the analyzer image and it runs on the submitted solution.
 The analyzer outputs a JSON file that contains the analysis results.
 See [the spec](https://github.com/exercism/v3-docs/blob/master/anatomy/track-tooling/analyzers/interface.md).